chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 -   This SSH user should have sudo privileges on the Bastion machine.
 -   SSH user should have write permission in nodes.
 -   Use the SSH user to access all machines using the same SSH private key.
+-   The SSH user should have execute permissions on the `/tmp` directory.

 ### Cluster Setup